 Several software packages, including ScaleXP, have eliminated the need for spreadsheet tracking by automating accrued revenue recognition, making it much easier for financial teams to close the month quickly and improve accuracy.

-In summary, accrued revenue is a term used to describe the revenue that a company has earned but has not yet invoiced or received payment for.
+To sum up, accrued revenue is a term used to describe the revenue that a company has earned but has not yet invoiced or received payment for.
 This revenue is considered to be an asset for the company, and is typically recorded on the balance sheet as a current asset.
 Understanding how to properly account for accrued revenue is important for companies to accurately track and report their financial performance.